internetisaiah/taph/README.md

 # taph

 `taph`, The Antora Project Helper, is a Python-based, command-line tool which enables you to easily beautify logs, minify CSS files, create CSV files, and more.

-These scripts were originally created to help manage my _own_ Antora project, so their usefulness for your project may vary.
+These scripts were originally created to help manage my _own_ Antora projects, so their usefulness for you may vary.
 For more information, see [Arguments](#arguments).

 ## Quick start